 In the opening episode, Jim London witnessed the demolition of his old home at 17 Railway Terrace.
 With cocky cockneyness all too intact, he is also dismissed from his job as a delivery man.

-Luck comes Jim’s way, however, when he is appointed chauffeur and general factotum to an electronics executive, Robert Palmer, whose industry has made him a millionaire.
+Luck comes Jim’s way, however, when he is appointed chauffeur and general factotum to electronics executive Robert Palmer (George Sewell) whose industry has made him a millionaire.

 All problems solved – Jim has a place to live, in a scrubbed Edwardian house in Chelsea, no less, and a cushy job driving a ‘Roller’.
-He has colleagues, too, among them the butler, Henry, who becomes an ally; the general assistant, Connie; and the upwardly mobile Eleanor Hayward (Mr Palmer’s PA in the final series).
+He has colleagues, too, among them the butler, Henry (Harry Towb), who becomes an ally; the general assistant, Connie (Cecilia-Marie Carreon); and the upwardly mobile Eleanor Hayward (Juliette Grassby) – Mr Palmer’s PA in the final series.

-Jim also has to contend with Sarah, Palmer’s beautiful daughter.
+Jim also has to contend with Sarah (Vanessa Knox-Mawer), Palmer’s beautiful daughter.